CHARLES NETTLETON, VICTORIA

 Central Register of Male Prisoners, PRO Victoria

-Some of the Victorian mugshots taken in the late 1870s were not vignetted, yet the practice of vignetting, or using an oval frame for the final carte which was pasted to the criminal record continued into the 1880s in NSW.
+Some of the Victorian mugshots taken in the late 1870s were not mounted as cdv portraits, yet the practice of printing the final carte in an oval mount which was pasted to the criminal record continued into the 1880s in Tasmanian and NSW.
 From ca. 1888, the Bertillon mugshot – a square front and profile pair of photographs – replaced this practice in all Australian States.

 The prison record (below) of George Miller, taken on 25th June, 1881 in a NSW gaol, closely resembles the mid 1870s genre evident in Nevin’s Tasmanian prisoner ID photographs in matters of pose, vignette framing, background and processing.
 This document abounds with numbers – No.2688 is the prison record number at top left; 219 looks like an archivist’s recent catalogue number; and ????-82 appears above the photo.
 The practice of photographing prisoners in NSW gaols was standard procedure before 1881, given the printed format: above the photo is printed “Date when Portrait was taken … ” and below the photo is printed “No. of previous Portrait …”.